-At the Royal Conservatoire of Scotland, Alexandra performed various roles in opera scenes including Florence Pike (Albert Herring), The Secretary (The Consul), Marcellina (Le nozze di Figaro), Dritte Dame (Die Zauberflöte) and La Zelatrice (Suor Angelica), all directed by Nicolette Molnar.
+At the Royal Conservatoire of Scotland, Alexandra performed various roles in scenes including Florence Pike (Albert Herring), The Secretary (The Consul), Marcellina (Le nozze di Figaro), Third Lady (Die Zauberflöte) and La Zelatrice (Suor Angelica), all directed by Nicolette Molnar.
 Her other scenes include Hänsel (Hänsel und Gretel), Fidalma (Il matrimonio segreto), Shadow Marnie (Marnie) and The Witch (Into The Woods) at Oxenfoord International Summer School, title role (Giulio Cesare) with Opera Bamba and title role (Carmen), Cherubino (Le nozze di Figaro), Hänsel (Hänsel und Gretel), Dritte Dame (Die Zauberflöte) and Third Maid (Elektra) with Morley Opera.

-A regular concert soloist and recitalist, Alexandra’s recent highlights include Elgar’s Sea Pictures with EUMS Sinfonia at Greyfriar’s Kirk and Dvorák’s Stabat Mater with EUMS Sinfonia and Chorus at St Mary’s Cathedral, Edinburgh, Handel’s Dixit Dominus and the Duruflé Requiem with Reading Haydn Choir, Handel’s Messiah Part II with The Kilbarchan Singers, Vivaldi’s Gloria with Kelvin Choir, a gala concert of Music from the Movies with Glasgow Orchestral Society at the RSNO Centre, and recitals for The Cathedral of the Isles and St Michael and All Saints, Edinburgh.
+A regular concert soloist and recitalist, Alexandra’s recent highlights include the world premiere of Edwin Hillier’s Dhātu at Glasgow Cathedral Festival 2019, Elgar’s Sea Pictures with EUMS Sinfonia at Greyfriar’s Kirk, Dvorák’s Stabat Mater at St Mary’s Cathedral, Edinburgh, Handel’s Dixit Dominus and the Duruflé Requiem with Reading Haydn Choir, Handel’s Messiah Part II with The Kilbarchan Singers, Vivaldi’s Gloria with Kelvin Choir, a gala concert of Music from the Movies with Glasgow Orchestral Society at the RSNO Centre, and recitals for The Cathedral of the Isles and St Michael and All Saints, Edinburgh.